Sacramento Shooting Leads to Ridiculous Anti-gun Response

 Immediately after the incident, President Joe Biden put out a statement demanding more gun control.
-The, “Ban ghost guns.
+The April 3 press release demanded, “Ban ghost guns.
 Require background checks for all gun sales.
 Ban assault weapons and high-capacity magazines.
 Repeal gun manufacturers’ immunity from liability.”
 The statement stood in contrast to that put out by the usually flamboyant Gov. Gavin Newsom, whose office noted that the incident was still being investigated, before offering a much milder call to “bring an end” to such violence.

 California already has four-fifths of the gun control measures that Biden proposed.
 Obviously, none of these measures prevented the Sacramento shooting.

 Ban on so-called “ghost guns” (privately made firearms)

 Cal.Penal Code § 29180 requires that a person, “prior to manufacturing or assembling a firearm,” apply to the California Department of Justice for a unique serial number.
 The law then demands “[w]ithin 10 days of manufacturing or assembling a firearm… the unique serial number or other mark of identification provided by the department shall be engraved or permanently affixed to the firearm.”
 The person is then required to notify the state that they have complied with the marking requirements of § 29180.
 Further, § 29180 required owners of all privately made firearms manufactured prior to enactment of the statute to comply with the statute’s marking provisions.

 Those found in violation of § 29180 face up to a year in prison for an offense involving a handgun and six months in prison for an offense involving a long-gun.